jonathanhogg/flitter/docs/shaders.md

 `components=` *1..4*
 : Specify how many distinct noise planes to create, default `1`.
 Each will be assigned to one channel of the output image (in the order R, G, B, A).
-The unused channels will be set to `1`.

 `octaves=` *OCTAVES*
 : Specify how many octaves of noise to generate, default `1`.